microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 With the code that comprises the app in place and key environment variables initialized with "secrets" such as your storage account key, the next task is to run the app and test it in your browser.

 <a name="Exercise5"></a>
-## Exercise 5: Test the app in your browser
+## Exercise 5: Test the app locally

 In this exercise, you will run the app locally in order to test it and familiarize yourself with its features.
 Running it locally is a simple matter of firing up a Node.js server process to host your server components (in this case, **server.js**) and pointing your browser to http://localhost:*port*, where *port* is the port number on which the server process is listening for HTTP requests. **server.js** listens on port 9898.
 You can modify that if you would like by changing line 7 in the code.